StevenClontz/prof.clontz.org/classes/2018/08/ma238/index.md

 scores demonstrate a need for further review.

 Students that earn below a 70% average on an iRAT and tRAT will become Inactive.

+## Class Activities

+Within each module, the instructor will present on several sections, each based on a Standard for the module, providing theory, formulas, and examples.
+At the end of each section, students will collaborate on one or more team activities similar to exercises that will be assigned for that standard.
+These should be completed by each team on the provided whiteboard, showing all details and uploaded to Google Drive

+Students that attend class but refuse to participate in completing Activities on the whiteboard or refuse to document work in Google Drive will become Inactive.

 ## Peer Evaluation Survey